 Console Resource Panel (machine + per-agent live usage)

-Status: Open — observability substrate exists (debug-only host process RSS/CPU sampling, OTLP process-metric export), but the operator-visible jackin console resource panel is entirely unimplemented (Phase 2, Agent Orchestration Program)
+Current state: an OTLP process-metric substrate exists, but the operator-visible jackin console resource panel is entirely unimplemented (Phase 2, Agent Orchestration Program)

 Shipped baseline